Join our mailing list

 nice one!

-Randomoidz of London's Adverse Camber collective unfurls a four-and-a-half minute contraction of his favourite ska numbers for Spannered's fourth Oddcast.
+Randomoidz of London's Adverse Camber collective unfurls a four-and-a-half minute contraction of his favourite ska numbers for Spannered's fourth Oddcast

 Last year we asked Rory Lemon, aka Randomoidz, if he'd be kind enough to put his boundless knowledge of ska music to good use and knock up a contribution to Spannered's Oddcast series.
 Not only did jump at the chance, but he opted for a two-pronged attack.
 Now we're pleased to unleash the first instalment: a properly spannered romp through choice cuts from his personal, erm, skarchive.